MicrosoftDocs/sdk-api/sdk-api-src/content/uianimation/nf-uianimation-iuianimationmanager2-abandonallstoryboards.md

-Calling this method is equivalent to calling the <a href="https://msdn.microsoft.com/2350dbd0-3a67-4832-94dd-56adce80a387">IUIAnimationStoryboard::Abandon</a>
-         method for each active storyboard.
+Calling this method is equivalent to calling the <a href="https://msdn.microsoft.com/2350dbd0-3a67-4832-94dd-56adce80a387">IUIAnimationStoryboard::Abandon</a>method for each active storyboard.